gumaerc-testorg/24.805-spring-2005/content/pages/syllabus.md

 ### Seminar Presentation

 At least one seminar presentation is required during the term.
 The paper should be 20-30 minutes in presentation time.
 An outline or handout must be prepared for distribution to all participants at the seminar in which it will be presented.
 Discussion will follow.
 A written version of the paper should be handed in no later than one week after your presentation.
-Please see [assignments]({{< baseurl >}}/pages/assignments) for possible topics.
+Please see {{% resource_link ef3246bd-be51-5d8e-0b64-7ebb34f2b787 "assignments" %}} for possible topics.

 ### Term Paper